Please Support the Bible Translation Work of the Updated American Standard Version (UASV)

 The Death of Joshua

 6 Now when Joshua had sent the people away, the sons of Israel went every man to his inheritance to possess the land.
 7 And the people served Jehovah all the days of Joshua, and all the days of the elders that outlived Joshua, who had seen all the great work of Jehovah that he had done for Israel.
 8 And Joshua the son of Nun, the servant of Jehovah, died, being one hundred and ten years 9 And they buried him in the territory of his inheritance in Timnath-heres, in the hill country of Ephraim, north of Mount Gaash.
-10 And all that generation also were gathered to their forefathers; and there rose up another generation after them, that did not know Jehovah, nor yet the work which he had done for Israel.
+10 And all that generation also were gathered to their forefathers; and there rose up another generation after them, who did not know Jehovah, nor yet the work which he had done for Israel.

 Israel’s Unfaithfulness – Judges Raised Up to Save Israel

 11 And the sons of Israel did that which was evil in the eyes of Jehovah and served the Baals.
-12 And they abandoned Jehovah, the God of their fathers, who brought them out of the land of Egypt, and followed other gods, of the gods of the peoples that were around them and bowed themselves down to them; and they provoked Jehovah to anger.
+12 And they abandoned Jehovah, the God of their fathers, who brought them out of the land of Egypt, and followed other gods, of the gods of the peoples that were around them, and bowed themselves down to them; and they provoked Jehovah to anger.
 13 And they abandoned Jehovah and served Baal and the Ashtaroth.
 14 So the anger of Jehovah was kindled against Israel, and he sold them into the hands of plunderers who plundered them; and he sold them into the hands of their enemies around them, so that they could no longer stand before their enemies.
-15 Whenever they went out, the hand of Jehovah was against them for evil, as Jehovah had spoken, and as Jehovah had sworn to them, and they were severely distressed
+15 Whenever they went out, the hand of Jehovah was against them for evil, as Jehovah had spoken, and as Jehovah had sworn to them, and they were severely distressed.

 Jehovah Raises Up Judges